MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  A Boolean that determines whether to use custom tooltips.

 ### Return Value
- `TRUE` if successful; otherwise `FALSE`.
+ TRUE if successful; otherwise FALSE.

 ### Remarks
- If custom tooltips are enabled, the tab control sends the `AFX_WM_ON_GET_TAB_TOOLTIP` message to the main frame.
+ If custom tooltips are enabled, the tab control sends the AFX_WM_ON_GET_TAB_TOOLTIP message to the main frame.
 If you want to support custom tooltips in your application, the main frame window must handle this method and provide the custom tooltip text.
 For more information about providing custom tooltip text, see [CMFCTabToolTipInfo Structure](../../mfc/reference/cmfctabtooltipinfo-structure.md).

 ##  <a name="enableinplaceedit"></a>  CMFCBaseTabCtrl::EnableInPlaceEdit
  Enables direct editing of the tab labels by the user.